barbarametzler/clustering_satellite_images_Accra/README.md

 NDVI: https://www.usgs.gov/centers/eros/science/usgs-eros-archive-landsat-archives-landsat-8-oli-operational-land-imager-and.
 We use Landsat imagery from 01/01/2020, a cloudless day, to calculate the mean NDVI value for each tile.

+## Final cluster shapefile
+The final cluster shapefile (cluster_shapefile.geojson)is saved as a Geopandas DataFrame with CRS = 'EPSG:32630', which translate to
+WGS 84 / UTM zone 30N.

+The Python dictionary for mapping cluster labels to cluster numbers is saved in vis_util.py